Edirom/Edirom-Online/docs/data-creation-workflow.md

   - `concordances` can be added in this file.
 - Source files can contain measure zones; see [Create measure-zones](#create-measure-zones) for a description.
 - The work file can contain annotations of your edition.
 See [Annotations](#annotations) for a description.
 - The `prefs.xml` file provides edition-specific preferences for Edirom Online.
+See [Preferences](#preferences) for a description.

 ## Images